Albany International: 1895–1901: Startup years

 The company was incorporated on March 8, 1895.
 It had several advantages that gave it the confidence to enter a crowded market—an ideal location near many potential customers and Fuller's proven expertise.
 Most significant were the partners themselves–Selden Marvin, a local bank president who served as the company's first secretary; James Cox, its first president, and Parker Corning, vice president.

 Corning was a member of a family prominent in Albany business and politics—his nephew, Erastus, later served as the city's mayor for four decades—and had just graduated from Yale.
 The family provided most of the company's initial capital.
 His father put up most of the company's initial $40,000 in cash, and the family's prize-winning herd of Southdown sheep were fleeced for most of the company's wool.

 The new company needed to first set up a plant, and space was found on Thacher Street in northern Albany, at the corner of the Cornings' 700 acre family farm.
-By the summer of 1895, 36 workers were using seven rented looms in the property.
+By the summer of 1895, 36 workers were using seven rented looms on the property.
 In 1896 the company recorded $27,000 in sales.